Skip to content

 2. Advanced Elements StraitEdge Angler Pro — best for standing

-The one to buy if you want to stand and sight-fish.
-Its drop-stitch floor inflates rigid, the wide beam adds stability, and patented aluminum rib-frame technology sharpens tracking.
-You get an accessory frame/rail system, rod holders and a comfortable AirFrame Pro seat, with a 400 lb capacity at just 42 lbs.
-Around $900 and the most "hard-kayak-like" inflatable here.
+The one to buy when you want to stand and sight-fish.
+Its drop-stitch floor inflates rigid, the wide beam adds stability underfoot, and patented aluminum rib-frame technology sharpens the bow for tracking that genuinely surprises people.
+You also get an accessory frame/rail system, rod holders, and a comfortable AirFrame Pro seat — with a 400 lb capacity at just ~42 lbs, so it's easy to carry to the water.
+Around $900, and the most "hard-kayak-like" inflatable here.

 3. Intex Excursion Pro K2 — best budget

-Proof you can start cheap.
-The Excursion Pro K2 uses 3-ply super-tough PVC (far better than Intex's pool-toy line), includes two detachable rod holders, two skegs and a 400 lb capacity across two seats — for around $250.
-It's heavier-tracking and basic, but it's a genuine, affordable way to try inflatable fishing.
+Proof you can test the inflatable waters cheaply.
+The Excursion Pro K2 uses 3-ply super-tough PVC — a different animal from Intex's pool-toy line — with two detachable rod holders, two skegs, and a 400 lb capacity across two seats, for around $250.
+It's heavier-tracking and basic, no question, but it's a genuine, low-risk way to find out whether inflatable fishing is for you before spending Sea Eagle money.

 4. Sea Eagle 380x Explorer — best convertible solo/tandem

-A rugged do-anything inflatable that rides solo or as a tandem, with 16 self-bailing floor drains (open for rough water, closed for flatwater) and a removable skeg.
-The versatile pick for anglers who sometimes bring a partner or want whitewater capability.
+A rugged do-anything inflatable that rides solo or as a tandem, with 16 self-bailing floor drains (open them for rough water, close them for flatwater) and a removable skeg.
+The pick for anglers who sometimes bring a partner, or who want real whitewater capability alongside their fishing.
 Around $1,099.

 5. Intex Excursion Pro K1 — best budget solo

-The one-person version of our budget pick, with the same tough 3-ply construction and rod holders for around $200.
-A low-risk way for a solo angler to find out whether inflatable fishing suits them.
+The one-person version of our budget pick — same tough 3-ply construction and rod holders, around $200.
+The lowest-risk way for a solo angler to answer the question "is inflatable fishing for me?" without committing real cash.

 Beyond the kayak